 Follicular Phase: The first day of your period marks the start of the follicular phase.
 The dominant hormone is estrogen during this phase and it increases gradually over a number of days until ovulation occurs.

-Ovulation: Immediately before ovulation, around the middle of our cycle, we experience an “LH surge” where luteinizing hormone increases.
+Ovulation: Immediately before ovulation, around the middle of our cycle (for a 28-day cycle this would be around day 14), we experience an “LH surge” where luteinizing hormone increases.
 With estrogen also at its highest our uterine lining thickens and we begin producing tons of a specific kind of cervical mucus to assist sperm entry.
 More on that later!

 During ovulation an egg is released into the Fallopian tube and carried away to be fertilized or to die.

-An egg at this time is only viable for approximately 24 hours — yep, an egg can only be fertilized for about 1 day in an entire cycle.
-However, since sperm can survive in the vagina for about 5 days prior to ovulation, our “fertile window” can be around 7 days (typically about 25% of a normal cycle).
+An egg at this time is only viable for approximately 24 hours.
+Yes, that’s right, an egg can only be fertilized for approximately 1 day in an entire cycle.
+HOWEVER, since sperm can survive in the vagina for about 5 days prior to ovulation, our “fertile window” can be around 7 days (typically about 25% of a standard cycle).

 Luteal Phase: After an egg is released from the ovary, its follicle develops into the corpus luteum which produces increasing amounts of progesterone.
-Once the corpus luteum dies and progesterone production decreases, cells in the uterine lining slough off which begins day 1 of our cycle all over again.
+Once the corpus luteum dies and progesterone production decreases, cells in the uterine lining slough off (your period starts) which begins day 1 of a new cycle all over again.
+The luteal phase generally lasts about 14 days from the day you ovulated.
+This is a neat way to help you determine how long your cycle will be.
+If you ovulated earlier, say on day 12, then you can usually expect a shorter cycle of about 26 days.
+If you ovulate later, such as day 16, then you can expect your period to arrive around day 30.

 Condoms / Barrier Methods

-Before I get into the details of Fertility Awareness I want to emphasize the importance of barrier methods, such as condoms, when choosing hormonal-free (natural) birth control.
+Before I get into the details of Fertility Awareness I want to emphasize the importance of barrier methods, such as condoms.

 Because Fertility Awareness does not involve taking synthetic hormones to prevent ovulation, we experience our natural cycle with very fertile days and days when we’re a little uncertain, and using other forms of birth control are very important during those times.
-Condoms are what protect us against form STIs.
+Condoms are what also protect us from STIs.

 Fertility Awareness Methods